 Please note: All our surgical procedures will be carried out at our in-patient hospital at Shepton Mallet, even if you have an outpatient appointment at a different hospital.

-ACL reconstruction is a surgical procedure that involves the repair of one or more damaged cruciate ligaments.
-This can be done by using tissue grafts or manufactured grafts.
-The surgery is performed using keyhole (minimally invasive) surgery to reduce scarring and bruising.
+ACL reconstruction is a surgical procedure that involves a torn ligament being removed from the knee.
+A tissue graft is then inserted.
+The surgery is performed via keyhole or minimally invasive surgery, to reduce scarring and bruising.

-A knee arthroscopy is used to investigate knee conditions, including inflammation and injury, or to repair damaged tissue.
-An arthroscope, an instrument through which other instruments can be passed, and a camera which shows the pictures on a large computer screen, is inserted through small incisions in the skin.
-This technique enables faster recovery from surgery.
+A knee arthroscopy is used to investigate knee problems, including inflammation and injury, or to repair damaged tissue or remove a Baker’s Cyst.
+An arthroscope – a telescope on a long, thin cord – is inserted through small cuts in the skin.
+Arthroscopies enable the patient to recover faster from surgery.

 Total knee replacement surgery involves replacing diseased or damaged joint surfaces in the knee with metal and plastic components shaped to allow continued motion of the knee.

-Unicompartmental knee replacement (or uni-knee replacement) is an option to treat osteoarthritis of the knee if it is confined to a single part or compartment of the knee.
+Unicompartmental knee replacement (or uni-knee replacement) is an option for patients with osteoarthritis of the knee if their arthritis is confined to a single knee compartment (the knee is divided into three major compartments).